What to see and do in Lahaina

 Lahaina Pizza Company,

-and Cheeseburger in Paradise.
+Cool Cat Cafe.
 Moderate priced very good

 restaurants include Honu, Kimo's and